 Heather says: see the end for a note

 Now that September is nigh, relief from the insanity of summer is in sight.
 Kids go back to school, vacations cease, and life gets back to normal until the seemingly just around the corner winter holiday season.
 Assuming you’re not Jewish, that is.
-And if you are Jewish, getting the kids to school on time is the last thing on your mind, because you know that September is the beginning of what feels like a month of constant holidays.
+And if you are Jewish, getting the kids to school on time is the last thing on your mind because you know that September is the beginning of what feels like a month of constant holidays.

-Since Jewish holidays are based on the Hebrew calendar, the holidays are on different dates on any given year.
+Since Jewish holidays are based on the Hebrew calendar, the holidays are on different dates in any given year.
 This year, September kicks off with Rosh Hashana, followed—a mere nine days later—by Yom Kippur.
 But that’s not all, folks!
 This year September is also the time for the week-long Sukkot, which winds down with Shemini Atzeret and Simchat Torah.
-Just in case you were counting, that’s 12 days of holidays in a 30 day month.
+Just in case you were counting, that’s 12 days of holidays in a 30-day month.
 And, as with most holidays, they all call for a whole lot of cooking (well, except for that pesky fast on Yom Kippur).

-I have no idea how they do it, but year after year all the balboste don their Super Woman capes and bang out dish after dish without breaking a sweat.
-Briskets are braised and served up with tzimmes, an obligatory kugel will appear from the oven looking so delicious you want to eat it then and there (who cares about burning your tongue?), dry matzo will magically turn into floating balls, and of course there will be challah—a bread rightfully loved by Jews and gentiles alike.
+I have no idea how they do it, but year after year, all the balboste don their Super Woman capes and bang out dish after dish without breaking a sweat.
+Briskets are braised and served up with tzimmes, an obligatory kugel will appear from the oven looking so delicious you want to eat it then, and there (who cares about burning your tongue?), dry matzo will magically turn into floating balls, and of course, there will be challah—a bread rightfully loved by Jews and Gentiles alike.

 Challah (the “ch” is guttural; think “holla!”) is a rich, eggy, slightly sweet bread similar to brioche.
 It is traditionally braided, but it can also be baked in a loaf pan to use as sandwich bread.
 Challah makes wonderful French toast, excellent bread puddings, and is awesome eaten out of hand.
 As a bonus, it’s an excellent cure for “how did all of these eggs get in my refrigerator?” syndrome.

-All of that to say… Happy challah-days everyone!
+All of that to say… Happy challah-days, everyone!
 Now let’s get baking.

 P.S.
-Shanah tovah to those ringing in the new year!
+Shanah Tovah to those ringing in the new year!